Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 that was also resistant to having to discard as a result of using Lion's Eye Diamonds.
 In can be included as a singleton copy to act as a copy element however it has some interesting properties when multiples are available in a deck.

+The most basic use of the card is of course simply as a cantrip that costs 1.
+It can also be used as a free cantrip if already in play however this does of course result in less storm beign available for use.
+In any of the common piles that require a non specilist cantrip this can be used instead of any others.

-## Using a single CB in a pile
+## Storing a draw with CB

 Let's simply start off by looking at the basic function of Conjurer's Bauble as simply a tool to draw cards when using LED.